Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob-batch/src/samples/README.md

-## Azure Azure Storage Blob Batch Samples client library for Java
+# Azure Storage Blob Batch Samples client library for Java
 This document explains samples and how to use them.

 ## Key concepts